|

 aircraft and people in attendance, the FBO and restaurant reception,

-some of the ideas talked over as a group and any other interesting
+some of the ideas talked over as a group, and any other interesting

 points

-- review all the pictures and pick the best 4
+review all the pictures and pick the best 4

 or 5 to include

-it with satisfaction
+with satisfaction

-- those who missed it should feel that they
+* anyone who missed it should feel that they

-missed a great opportunity
+missed a great opportunity |